Arms export licences for sales to Israel

 A major part of the agreement is helping Australia acquire their first conventionally armed, nuclear-powered submarine fleet.
 This is known as pillar 1 of AUKUS and is discussed in Commons Library paper AUKUS submarine (SSN-A) programme (CBP 9843).

 Pillar 2 focuses on developing a range of advanced capabilities, to share technology and increase interoperability between their armed forces.
-The three countries say one of the aims of AUKUS is to “foster deeper integration of security and defense-related science, technology, industrial bases, and supply chains”.
+The three countries say one of the aims of AUKUS is to “foster deeper integration of security and defence-related science, technology, industrial bases, and supply chains”.

 This workstream focuses on strengthening cyber capabilities, including protecting critical communications and operations systems.

 The Government says this workstream will provide “critical enablers for future force capabilities”.
 Early work is focused on “accelerating adoption, and improving the resilience of, autonomous and AI-enabled systems in contested environments.”
+The UK hosted the first AUKUS AI and autonomy trial in April 2023.

 The AUKUS Quantum Arrangement (AQuA) will “accelerate investments to deliver generation-after-next quantum capabilities.”
 The initial focus will be on quantum technologies for positioning, navigation, and timing.